27 April 2020

 This incident poisoned the already-tense relationship between Goebbels and the German film community.
 At the end of WWII, Goebbels and his wife would also commit suicide in Hitler's Berlin bunker and poisoned their six young children.
 Goebbels' motive was fear of being captured by the advancing Soviet Army, which was less than a mile away.
 Goebbels had played a major role in the Holocaust, including the production of a series of anti-Semitic films, and he knew he would have been put on trial and executed, had he lived.

-Since 1999, Joachim Gottschalk’s grave is an Ehrengrab (grave of honour) for the city of Berlin.
+Since 1999, Joachim Gottschalk’s grave has been an Ehrengrab (grave of honour) for the city of Berlin.

 Joachim Gottschalk